qnx-ports/eigen/unsupported/Eigen/CXX11/src/Tensor/README.md

 	23 24

-In the example, we used the predefined format `Eigen::IOFormats::Plain`.
+In the example, we used the predefined format `Eigen::TensorIOFormat::Plain`.
 Here is the list of all predefined formats from which you can choose:
-- `Eigen::IOFormats::Plain` for a plain output without braces.
+- `Eigen::TensorIOFormat::Plain()` for a plain output without braces.
 Different submatrices are separated by a blank line.
-- `Eigen::IOFormats::Numpy` for numpy-like output.
+- `Eigen::TensorIOFormat::Numpy()` for numpy-like output.
-- `Eigen::IOFormats::Native` for a `c++` like output which can be directly copy-pasted to setValues().
+- `Eigen::TensorIOFormat::Native()` for a `c++` like output which can be directly copy-pasted to setValues().
-- `Eigen::IOFormats::Short` for a stream like output.
-- `Eigen::IOFormats::Legacy` for a backwards compatible printing of tensors.
+- `Eigen::TensorIOFormat::Legacy()` for a backwards compatible printing of tensors.

-If you send the tensor directly to the stream the default format is called which is currently `Eigen::IOFormats::Legacy`.
+If you send the tensor directly to the stream the default format is called which is `Eigen::IOFormats::Plain()`.

 You can define your own format by explicitly providing a `Eigen::TensorIOFormat` class instance.
 Here, you can specify:
 - The overall prefix and suffix with `std::string tenPrefix` and `std::string tenSuffix`